UCSF-DataSci/06-data-munging-samkchan815/README.md

 - **Impact**: As illustrated by the box plot below, by removing outliers, it allows the plot to be more readable and illustrate the data more cleanly.

 ![Population Outliers Boxplot](/populationPlot.png)

+## 3. Final State Analysis
+I cleaned this dataset by removing missing values, removing outliers, removing, removing duplicates, and setting proper data types.
+Although after all of these actions the dataset is much smaller, it is now a dataset that is representative of the population and free from any data that may skew or the data.
+Therefore, any results found with the dataset will be more accurate and unbiased.

+When cleaning, I found it difficult to determine where to start because there were so many different steps that needed to be done.
+It was very helpful to start by looking at the data summary using the pandas ```describe()``` and ```info()``` functions.